p4ssol4rgo/cop-ilegra/aws-cognito/README.md

 5. Choose **Next**.

 ### Message delivery
-Configure how the messages are delivery depending on how you chosse to confirm and recover accounts.
+Configure how the messages are delivery depending on how you choose to confirm and recover accounts.

 ### Application integration
 1. Type your user pool name.
 2. Enable **Use the Cognito Hosted UI** option.
 3. Use a Cognito domain or select your domain if you have one.
-4. Chosse public client for to allow to use in browsers.
+4. Choose public client for to allow to use in browsers.
-5. Generate a client secreted if you wanto interact direct with the Cognito REST API.
+5. Generate a client secret if you want to interact direct with the Cognito REST API.
 6. On advanced client settings select **Implicit grant** if you want access the token in the UI.
-7. Select OIDC Scopes.
+7. Select OIDC scopes.
 8. Choose **Next**

 Now, review the configurations and choose **Create**.